Alissonpcl/k8s-learning/diversos/README.md

 ## Where to find each example

-### nginx-development
+### nginx-deployment.yaml

-1. SVC - NodePort
-1. SVC - ClusterIP
-1. Probes (Liveness and Readness)
 1. Deployment
-1. Affinity
+1. Node Affinity
+1. Probes
+1. ClusterIP
+1. NodePort
+1. Resources

+### metrics-server.yaml
+1. Metrics server for Pod Autoscaler
+    1. Used in nginx-hpa.yaml to scale nginx-deployment.yaml

 ### nginx-hpa.yaml
 1. HPA - HorizontalPodScaling